Jean Grove: Career and research

 From 1951-53 she lectured at Bedford College, London, under Gordon Manley.
-She was then appointed Director of Studies in Geography at Girton and became a Fellow in 1960 and Emeritus in 1994.
-Jean Clark had met A.T.
-(Dick) Grove, newly appointed to the Geography Department.
+She was then appointed Director of Studies in Geography at Girton College and became a Fellow in 1960 and Emeritus in 1994.
+Jean Clark had met Dick Grove, newly appointed to the Geography Department.
 He assisted with the surveying in Norway.
 They married in 1954 and settled in Cambridge.
 In 1963, with their young family, they spent 6 months in Ghana teaching at Legon University.
+In a later retrospective account of their college days, some of the former students whom she had taught during her first decade at Girton wrote of her "[a]t a time in the early 1960s, when opportunities for most women beyond Cambridge were still limited, Jean Grove was our role model for a successful woman, showing that you could combine a professional life with marriage and young children".

 Jean Grove's research continued to involve glaciers but increasingly it turned towards a subject, then somewhat neglected, namely historical climatology, following in the footsteps of Gordon Manley and Hubert Lamb.
 It was known that glaciers in the Alps had extended well beyond their present limits, leaving behind moraines dating from roughly 1600CE to 1900CE, the period known as the 'Little Ice Age'.
 Jean sought 'proxy' data for the instrumental climatic record in the Alps and elsewhere.
 She and Arthur Battagel, a relation by marriage, made use of the information about climatic and glacial damage to farmland in Norway provided by land tax records.
 It remained unclear whether the Little Ice Age was globally synchronous and so she proceeded to collect information from the field and from archives in many parts of the world.
 In 1988 her magnum opus, 'The Little Ice Age', was published (Methuen).
 This provided the first comprehensive study of the phenomenon.
 A second edition, edited by Dick Grove, was published in 2004.

+Aside from her work on glaciology and climate variability, Grove published a series of papers arising from field research in the Volta Delta in Ghana in 1963 and 1966, at a time when the Volta dam project was being completed.
+With her then research student Sylvia Hewlett, Grove explored the development of an elaborate entirely indigenous system of irrigation and intensive cultivation of subsistence and cash crops by the Ewe people in the vicinity of Keta, largely maintained by women.

 The Jean Grove Trust

 The Jean Grove Trust is a Roman Catholic charity named in her honour, and associated with Cambridge Blackfriars, of which Grove was an active lay member.
 It supports several schools in Ethiopia, and was founded in 1999 after a suggestion of hers to stay in touch with and aid some Ethiopian Catholic Church priests that had visited Blackfriars.
-Alfred Thomas Grove is a trustee.
-It is also known as the Blackfriars Ethiopia Project.
+Jean Grove's late husband Dick Grove was a trustee.
+The charity is also known as the Blackfriars Ethiopia Project.

 It has been supported by celebrities, politicians, and artists including Stephen Fry, Julian Fellowes, Jeffrey Archer, Tamsin Grieg, Clive James, Rowan Williams, and Lech Wałęsa.